tugstugi/pytorch-speech-commands/README.md

 with [PyTorch](http://pytorch.org/).

 # General
+We, [xuyuan](https://github.com/xuyuan) and [tugstugi](https://github.com/tugstugi), have participated
-Our team `but`, [Yuan Xu](https://github.com/xuyuan) and [Erdene-Ochir Tuguldur](https://github.com/tugstugi), participated in the Kaggle competition [TensorFlow Speech Recognition Challenge](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge) and reached the 10-th place.
+in the Kaggle competition [TensorFlow Speech Recognition Challenge](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge) and reached the 10-th place.
 This repository contains a simplified and cleaned up version of our team's code.

 # Features